drupalprojects/mutual_credit/README.txt

 ***********************

 ENABLE MODULES
-Enable transactions module, views
+Enable exchanges module, views
 Optionally enable the other modules in the Complementary Currencies Section.
-PHP_filter will enable default user friendly links at the bottom of some views to work out of the box, though you are advised to customise them and not use the filter)
+PHP_filter will enables default user friendly links at the bottom of some views, which you could easily change Also consider uid_login and autocategorise, and user_tabs
-Cc_import implements the user_import hook and can help with offers, wants, initial balances, and transactions, see admin/marketplace/import.
-Also consider:
-uid_login - written by the present author for LETS groups who commonly use their User ID autocategorise - written by the present author and user_tabs - which the user/%/edit tabs under the Account tab, leaving more room for tabs on the first level

-Transactions
+exchanges
 Setup your currency and other options at admin/marketplace and the pages under it.

+Permissions
-Don't forget to define the permissions.
+Don't forget to define the permissions AFTER naming the exchange-types for these modules at admin/user/permissions.

-If you have more than one user, you should now be able to use the transaction form.
-You may need to edit a user page to kick start the saved list of permitted traders.
+Owing to technical limitations, all trading users must have permission to 'view all exchanges'

+Complementary Currencies should now function.
+However before your site makes sense, you'll need to add some users and data.
+Check out the mc_import for offers, wants, users with balances, and exchanges, admin/marketplace/import.
-You can also generate random transactions and offers/wants using generate_transaction_node() in transactions.admin.inc
+You can also generate random exchanges and offers/wants using generate_exchange_node() in exchanges.admin.inc

 Further set up

 Email notifications
 Ensure that actions and trigger modules are enabled.
-Go to admin/settings/actions and add the advanced action 'Mail anyone who needs to complete a transaction' This action is triggered automatically.
-Note that users can disable their notifications on their user profile pages
+Go to admin/settings/actions and add the advanced action 'Mail anyone who needs to complete a exchange' Configure the action by writing the email using the wildcards Go to admin/build/trigger and assign the action to the trigger 'When either saving a new post or updating an existing post' Note that users can disable their notifications on their user profile pages

 Directory Categories